CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: Evaluation Methodology

 \subsection{Conversational Agent: Quality and Utility}

-Beyond safety, we evaluated the Conversational Agent's ability to perform its core function effectively.
-This was broken down into assessing the quality of the conversation and the utility of the information gathered.

-\textbf{Quality} metrics assess the overall quality of the user's conversational experience: \begin{itemize} \item \textit{Topic Adherence}: This measures the agent's ability to remain focused on the intended objective of the interview and to gracefully handle off-topic user inputs. \item \textit{User Respect}: This measures whether the agent maintains a respectful and supportive tone throughout the conversation.
-A key aspect of this metric is the agent's ability to gracefully and immediately conclude the conversation if a user declines to share further details or expresses a desire to stop. \end{itemize}
+Beyond safety, we evaluated the agent's core function by assessing the \textbf{Quality} of the conversational experience and the \textbf{Utility} of the information gathered.
+Quality metrics include \textit{Topic Adherence} which is the agent's ability to remain focused and gracefully handle off-topic inputs and \textit{User Respect} or maintaining a supportive tone and immediately concluding if the user wishes to stop.

-\textbf{Utility} metric assesses whether the agent achieved its primary goal of \textit{Information Elicitation} and measures the agent's success in eliciting the necessary information to understand the core modus operandi i.e. \textit{possible\_scam\_mo} from the user's narrative.

-In the pre-production stage, these subjective metrics were scored by our trained human evaluators.
-They assessed the agent's performance in numerous sample conversations against a detailed set of guidelines to ensure consistent and accurate scoring.
+The Utility metric, Information Elicitation, measured the agent's success in capturing the scam's core modus operandi aka \textit{possible\_scam\_mo}.
+In the pre-production stage, these subjective metrics were scored by our trained human evaluators, who assessed sample conversations against detailed guidelines for consistent scoring.